MikeCzak/smartforms-ui/README.md

 - Use LLM for constraint pattern interpretation
 - Use LLM for reasonable date ranges depending on label
 - Use LLM to determine whether re-ordering required fields breaks logical sequence
+- Use LLM to determine a commonly known representation style and invoke a formatter based on that (e.g. uppercase MAC Address)

 # Functional